 There are many people who help care for you when you have heart surgery.
-Each member of your health care team has a role in your care.
-You are the focus of each member of your team.
-Please read on to find out more about your team members.
+Each member of the health care team has a role.
+You are the focus of each member.
+Read on to find out more about the team members.

-Your family members and friends are vital members of your team.
+Family members and friends are vital members of your team.
 They support you.
-When you think of ideas about how your health care team can help you or your loved ones, please share those ideas.
+If you have ideas about how your team can help you or your loved ones, tell the team.

-Your anesthesiologist is the doctor who provides anesthesia and care for you during your surgery.
+Anesthesiologist is the doctor who provides anesthesia and care during your surgery.

-The critical care team is a doctor who cares for critically ill patients.
-They will work with your surgeon to guide your care while you are in the intensive and intermediate care.
+Critical care team are doctors who care for seriously ill patients.
+They will work with the surgeon to guide your care when in the intensive and intermediate care.

 MCD coordinators include advanced practice providers and nurses who are trained to care for MCD patients.
 They will teach you how to care for your device.
-They will coordinate your care with your primary care doctor, heart doctor and local hospital.
+They manage the care with your primary care doctor, heart doctor and local hospital.
 They manage your blood thinners and heart failure medicines with the heart failure team and surgeon.

 Pharmacists on the cardiac surgery unit make sure your medicines are correct, safe, and effective.

 Technicians or techs (lab, x-ray, EKG) make sure your health care team members have the information they need to care for you.
 The lab techs draw your blood.
-The x-ray techs take x-rays of you, most often your chest.
+The x-ray techs take x-rays, most often of your chest.
 The EKG techs attach the EKG patches to check your heart rhythm.

-A case manager or social worker is a team member who helps you with any special needs you may have as you get ready to go home.
+Case manager or social worker helps with any special needs you may have as you get ready to go home.
 These needs may include lab draws, home health, or rehab placement.

-The respiratory therapist helps you keep your lungs healthy.
+Respiratory therapist helps you keep your lungs healthy.
 They help you breathe by using machines and devices.
 They provide inhaled medicines and help you with treatments to clear mucous from the lungs.
-They teach you and your family and work closely with the other members of your health care team.

-Physical therapy (PT) and occupational therapy (OT) will see most patients after surgery to make sure they can get in/out of bed after open heart surgery.
+Physical therapy (PT) and occupational therapy (OT) will see most patients after surgery to make sure they can get in/out of bed.
 They will help you gain muscle strength.

-A person from the Cardiac Rehab department works with you after your surgery to help you start your cardiac rehab program.
-This person talks with you about safe activities you may do after surgery and lifestyle changes.
-They will also refer you to a cardiac rehab program near your home.
+The Cardiac Rehab department works with you after surgery to help you start your cardiac rehab program.
+They talk with you about safe activities to do after surgery and about lifestyle changes.
+They will refer you to a cardiac rehab program near your home.